-Before the covid pandemic, real Estate was already changing dramatically for the first time in perhaps one hundred years.
+Before the covid pandemic, real estate was already changing dramatically for the first time in perhaps one hundred years.
+Covid has accelerated some of these changes and modified others.
 This class will examine how technology is changing in many facets (all) of the industry.
 Among the many questions we will consider:

-• How is the covid pandemic accelerating existing trends, curbing others, and creating new demands?

-• Can you crowd fund development?
+- How is the covid pandemic accelerating existing trends, curbing others, and creating new demands? - Can you crowd fund development?
 Can every building in the world now be publicly listed as a stock?
-Will it happen?

-• Will the advent of AI dramatically reduce space needs?
+Will it happen? - Will the advent of AI dramatically reduce space needs?
 Will the office business become a part of hospitality?
 In what type of spaces will workers want to live and work?
-Do people need their own apartments or will renting an adult dorm room be enough?

-• Can we build new buildings like we assemble legos?
+Do people need their own apartments or will renting an adult dorm room be enough? - Can we build new buildings like we assemble legos?
 What are smart buildings?
-What is the future of emerging building management giants?

-• How will autonomous vehicles affect the demand for space?
+What is the future of emerging building management giants? - How will autonomous vehicles affect the demand for space?
 How will that affect property values?
-Is multistory distribution the future of last mile, will it be last inch delivery in people's residential buildings or will self-driving/ flying delivery solve the problem of moving goods in an e-commerce world?

-• What is the future of new data analytics services?
+Is multistory distribution the future of last mile, will it be last inch delivery in people's residential buildings or will self-driving/ flying delivery solve the problem of moving goods in an e-commerce world? - What is the future of new data analytics services?
 Will they remain small independent niches?
 Or will they be taken over by incumbent players?
-Will they become the new core of the industry?

-• More generally, what will all the emerging changes that are occurring today amount to?
+Will they become the new core of the industry? - More generally, what will all the emerging changes that are occurring today amount to?

 How will technology fundamentally redefine the real estate industry?
 This course will address how technology has already changed the demand for real estate, how it will likely change in the future the way real estate is used, designed, developed, constructed, managed, leased, maintained, and financed.